East Brisbane

 The employment landscape in East Brisbane shows performance that lags behind national averages across key labour market indicators

-East Brisbane has a highly educated workforce with professional services being strongly represented.
-The unemployment rate was 5.4% in the past year, showing an estimated employment growth of 4.0%.
+East Brisbane has a highly educated workforce with professional services prominently represented.
+The unemployment rate was 5.4% as of June 2025, with an estimated employment growth of 4.0% over the past year.

-As of June 2025, 4,578 residents were employed while the unemployment rate was 1.3% higher than Greater Brisbane's rate of 4.1%.
-Workforce participation stood at 72.1%, compared to Greater Brisbane's 64.5%.
-The key industries of employment among residents were health care & social assistance, professional & technical services, and education & training.
-Notably, the area had a high concentration in professional & technical services, with employment levels at 1.7 times the regional average.
+As of that date, 4,578 residents were employed while the unemployment rate was 1.3% higher than Greater Brisbane's rate of 4.1%.
+Workforce participation in East Brisbane was 72.1%, compared to Greater Brisbane's 64.5%.
+Key industries for employment among residents include health care & social assistance, professional & technical services, and education & training.
+Notably, the area has a high concentration in professional & technical services, with employment levels at 1.7 times the regional average.

-Conversely, manufacturing showed lower representation at 3.4% compared to the regional average of 6.4%.
-The ratio of workers to residents was 0.6, indicating above-average local employment opportunities.
-According to AreaSearch analysis of SALM and ABS data for the year ending June 2025, employment levels increased by 4.0%, labour force grew by 2.9%, resulting in a 1.0 percentage point decrease in unemployment.
-In comparison, Greater Brisbane recorded employment growth of 4.4% and unemployment fell by 0.4 percentage points.
-State-level data for Queensland as at Sep-25 showed employment had contracted by 0.23%, with the state unemployment rate at 4.2%.
-This compared favourably to the national unemployment rate of 4.5%, but lagged behind national employment growth of 0.26%.
-Jobs and Skills Australia's national employment forecasts from May 2025 projected national employment growth of 6.6% over five years and 13.7% over ten years, with varying growth rates between industry sectors.
-Applying these projections to East Brisbane's employment mix suggested local growth of approximately 7.2% over five years and 14.6% over ten years.
+Conversely, manufacturing shows lower representation at 3.4% compared to the regional average of 6.4%.
+The ratio of workers to residents, as at the Census, indicates above-average local employment opportunities.
+Between June 2024 and June 2025, employment levels increased by 4.0%, while labour force increased by 2.9%, resulting in a decrease in unemployment by 1.0 percentage points.
+In comparison, Greater Brisbane recorded employment growth of 4.4% and unemployment fell by 0.4 percentage points during the same period.
+National employment forecasts from Jobs and Skills Australia, released in May 2025, project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to East Brisbane's employment mix suggests local growth of approximately 7.2% over five years and 14.6% over ten years.

 Frequently Asked Questions - Employment